 BCU will provide students with a welcome pack on their arrival which will provide information on what to do in an emergency and contact details.
 BCU gives students publications on alcohol and other substance abuse, personal safety and how to cope if a student falls out with someone else in their flat.
-We make sure the students are aware of Student Affairs and where to get medical help or counselling.
+We make sure the students are aware of the Enablement and Wellbeing Team and where to get medical help or counselling.